glemsom/setslic/README.md

 Use at your own risk, might not work universally across all vendors.
 (Tested with Lenovo and newer Dell machines)

 ## Manage License in Windows
-* During install, do select I do not have a key
+* During install, select: I do not have a product key"
 * Install Windows and Guest Additions
-* get an administrative CMD
+* Get an administrative CMD
 	* slmgr /ipk <Product Key put out by setslic>
 	* slmgr /ato
 	* Windows should activate telling you it has used a digital License
-* to revoke the key from a VM if you want to use it as a template:
+* To revoke the key from a VM if you want to use it as a template:
 	* slmgr /upk
 	* slmgr /cpky
 	* slmgr /rearm

+This script is from my blog at https://glemsomtechs.blogspot.com/2018/07/acpi-slic-in-virtualbox.html